AJManzione/Team-Profile-Generator/README.md

 - JavaScript
 - Bootstrap
 - Node.js
+- Inquirer & Jest modules
 - Git
 - GitHub

 # Installaton
-*You can install this program by first cloning the repository and then running npm install in the console followed by node index.js to run the application*
+- Node.js is required to run this application
+- First clone the repository
+- Then running npm i in the console
+- Last index.js to run the application

 # Usage
-*This project can be used to allow a user to create a team*
+*This project can be used by all who wish to use it*

 # License
 *MIT License*

 # Contributing
-*Me*
+*Anthony Manzione*

 # Contact:
 [GitHub](https://github.com/Ajmanzione)

 # Tests:
-*Yes*
+*19 tests were run using jest*

 # Questions:
 Email: imanzioneaj@gmail.com